14 Things to do Near Edinburgh - Places to Visit & Days Out Around Edinburgh

 Moredun is a research centre that occasionally hosts events for the wider public, such as the One Day On-Farm event featuring a farm walk and a panel discussion on the topic of Aberdeen Angus cattle health.

 A short drive away from Edinburgh, this Georgian mansion built in the town of Gorebridge has been home to the Dundas family for over 4 centuries, but it was originally the property of the Knight’s Templar.
 Some of Edinburgh’s streets are named after the people who lived here, and the lady of the house has many stories to share.
-There’s even a secret passageway, but if you’d like to know more, then why not visit on Doors Open Day, which is due in September?
+There’s even a secret passageway, but if you’d like to know more, then why not visit on Doors Open Day, which happens every September.

 National Mining Museum